biopython/biopython/CONTRIBUTING.rst

 Local Development
 -----------------

-To simplify the contribution, we provide a `pre-commit
+As mentioned above, to simplify your contributions, we provide a `pre-commit
 <https://pre-commit.com/>`_ configuration.
 Pre-commit is a Python package which
 automatically hooks into git.
-When you run "git commit" within the biopython repository, it will automatically run various fast checks and automatically apply simple formatting changes such as black before the commit happens.
+When you run "git commit" within the biopython repository, it will automatically run various fast checks (including flake8 and black) before the commit happens.
 In order to install it, run

     $ pip install pre-commit

-    # Acitvate pre-commit for biopython
+    # Activate pre-commit for biopython
     $ cd biopython-repository
     $ pre-commit install